JahneaB/cop-3710-university-student-performance/README.md

 * **Academic Advisors:** Use the system to monitor student performance and lifestyle logs to provide proactive counseling and support.
 * **Students:** Can view their own enrollment history, grades, and computed GPA.

-## PART A
-Project Scope:
-University Student Performance & Enrollment System
-• This project involves designing and implementing a robust relational database to manage the complete academic lifecycle of university students while integrating social and behavioral factors that influence performance.

-Application Domain
-•	The system will serve as an Academic Management System for a secondary or higher education institution, focusing on the correlation between student lifestyle (such as alcohol consumption and social life) and academic success.

-Target Users
-•	University Registrars: To manage enrollments, enforce course prerequisites, and issue official transcripts.
-•	Academic Advisors: To monitor student performance and identify at-risk students based on social and behavioral data.
-•	Students: To view their current grades, attendance records, and computed GPAs

-Data Sources
-•	Demographic Data: Age, sex, address, and family size.
-•	Academic Data: School type, study time, failures, and grades across multiple periods.